MADE IN OCCITANIE Narbonne

 English :

 Join us at Fontfroide for a new highlight dedicated to Occitania.
-With made in Occitanie, the abbey inaugurates a brand-new event dedicated to Occitan talent, production and creativity, supported by the people who make it so rich.
+With made in Occitanie, the abbey inaugurates a brand-new event dedicated to Occitan talent, production and creativity, supported by those who make it so rich.

 Made in Occitanie is a unique experience, revealing the richness, diversity and boldness of our region?s talent.